Construction Management Essentials Every Engineer Should Know

 1. Concept and Feasibility

-• Conduct feasibility studies and site surveys.
+• Conduct feasibility studies to assess site suitability, environmental impact, and logistical considerations

 2. Design and Planning

-• Develop construction drawings and specifications.
+• Develop construction drawings and documents that define structural, mechanical, electrical, and plumbing requirements

-• Plan for safety and sustainability.
+• Plan for safety protocols, sustainability measures, and environmental considerations

 3. Procurement